No. 21 Tennessee runs streak to 8, beats Missouri 35-12

 KNOXVILLE, Tenn.
+(AP) — As far as his coach is concerned, the numbers looked good for Jarrett Guarantano.

-(AP) — Eric Gray and Ty Chandler combined to rush for 195 yards and scored three touchdowns to lead No. 21 Tennessee to a 35-12 victory over Missouri Saturday.
+The fifth-year Tennessee quarterback was productive through the air and clutch on the ground, accounting for three touchdowns to lead the Volunteers to a 35-12 victory over Missouri on Saturday.

+“There were three times Jarrett didn’t make the right read,” Tennessee coach Jeremy Pruitt said.
+“That’s three out of about 76 (plays).
+We’ll continue to work hard.
+We put a lot on him.”

-The Vols (2-0) have won eight in a row, tying them with Notre Dame for the most among Power Five teams.
+The win was Tennessee’s eighth in a row, tying the Vols (2-0) with Notre Dame for the most among Power Five teams.

-Connor Bazelak relieved Shawn Robinson at quarterback in the second quarter or Missouri (0-2), but the Tigers could still only muster one touchdown.

-Jarrett Guarantano played a mistake-free game for Tennessee, completing 14 of 23 passes for 190 yards and a touchdown.
-He also converted on three fourth-down runs in the first quarter and had two short touchdown runs.
+Guarantano was an efficient 14 of 23 for 190 yards and a touchdown and had two short touchdown runs as the Vols leaned on their excellent offensive line to control the game.

-Behind a strong performance by Tennessee’s offensive line, the Vols battered the defense.
+Eric Gray and Ty Chandler combine for 195 yards on the ground.

+However, it was Tennessee’s success rate on third down (6 of 11), fourth down (4 of 4) and in the red zone (5 of 5, all touchdowns) that carried the Vols’ offense.

+Tennessee was only 1 of 11 on third down in last week’s win at South Carolina.

+“We continue to work hard, but it’s easier to be in third-and-6 inches compared to third-and-16 (yards),” Pruitt said

 Gray ran for 105 yards, with a touchdown rushing and receiving.
 Chandler rolled up 90 yards and a touchdown.

+“(Missouri) really stacked the box,” Pruitt said.
+“We wanted to run the football.
+We were going to run even against bad looks.”

 The Tigers couldn’t limit the run, which opened up Tennessee’s passing game for some big plays as the Vols led 21-6 at intermission.

+“(We) didn’t start fast enough on either side of the ball, offensively or defensively,” said Missouri coach Eliah Drinkwitz.
+“Really struggled in the first half to stop them and their momentum.
+And offensively, we’ve got to score touchdowns, we can’t be settling for field goals.
+Thought we were going to mount a comeback right there in the fourth quarter and then the interception kind of took the wind out of our sails.”

 Two fourth-and-1 conversions on the opening drive – both runs by Guarantano – were instrumental in Tennessee’s 7-0 lead.
 Chandler capped off the 14-play, 75-yard drive with a 3-yard run.
-Robinson started the game 1 for 4 for no yards, opening up an opportunity for Bazelak to generate some offense in a relief role.
-Bazelak completed 5 of 8 passes for 72 yards in the second quarter.

-That set up Missouri freshman kicker Harrison Mevis to connect on field goals from 27 and 50 yards.
+“Fourth down runs have got to be a mindset,” Pruitt said.
+“In these times (of the pandemic), we’re not living in fear.
+We’re not playing in fear or coaching in fear.”

+“(Vols offensive coordinator Jim) Chaney has about 50 plays,” Guarantano said of the quarterback sneaks.
+“I’ve gone through every single one.
+I’m wearing my Johnny Majors shirt today.
+I wanted to get a couple yards for him.”

 Mevis’ 50-yard field goal in the second quarter was the longest for Missouri since Tucker McCain connected from 57 yards in 2018.
 It was also the longest field goal for a freshman Tigers kicker since Jeff Jacke in 1988.